frida/frida-website/_docs/javascript-api.md

     Note that `writeAnsiString()` is only available (and relevant) on Windows.

+## ArrayBuffer

++   `wrap(address, size)`: creates an ArrayBuffer backed by an existing memory region, where `address` is a `NativePointer` specifying the base address of the region, and `size` is a number specifying its size.
+Unlike the `NativePointer` read/write APIs, no validation is performed on access, meaning a bad pointer will crash the process.

+-   `unwrap()`: returns a `NativePointer` specifying the base address of the ArrayBuffer's backing store.
+It is the caller's responsibility to keep the buffer alive while the backing store is still being used.

 ## NativeFunction

 +   `new NativeFunction(address, returnType, argTypes[, abi])`: create a new